 A welcoming parochial church I passed by each day on my way to the ‘centre ville’.
-Beaune I’ve visited on occasion before but it never fails to surprise and delight in new ways.
+The affluent city of Beaune I’ve visited on occasion before but it never fails to surprise and delight in new ways.

 A view of the main ward – would you believe it was in use until very recently when the last patients were transferred to a modern facility although still in use as a retirement home.
 Indeed, it has presently been transformed into a splendid museum endowed with some 5000 objet d’art and artistic treasures.

 Undoubtedly the clean and comfortable convalescence nooks where undreamed of luxury for the sick and downtrodden of ancient days.
 The aptly named Sisters of Mercy must have appeared as Angels of Mercy, and surely they were heaven sent for the grateful patients.